How to Make Screen Print Transfers? Step-by-Step Guide

 What printer do I need to make screen print transfers?

 To perform the screen print transfer at its best, it is mandatory to figure out what printer I need to make screen print transfers.
-Digital Heat FX is the best and most reliable system based on the led white toner printer.
-Because it works in full color, the CMYK printer can directly print on the transfer material from the file on your PC.
-As a result, you will get some excellent quality transfers to easily be applied on the shirt in just a few minutes.
+Digital Heat FX is the best and most reliable system based on the LED white-toner printer.
+Because it works in full color, the CMYK printer can directly print the transfer material from the file on your PC.
+As a result, you will get some excellent-quality transfers to easily apply to the shirt in just a few minutes.

 Conclusion